Wizard451345/kickstart.nvim/README.md

 I am currently practicing git commands right now.
 This repository has 3 branches.
 Main, Master and Modular.

 - The **Master** Branch is the original Kickstart repo.
-I am closely following it for any changes.
-I am thinking on keeping it on sync.
+Keeping it on sync, whenever I have the chance.

 - The **Main** Branch is my personal configuration.
 To be honest, it is very similar to the Master Branch.
 But with slight personal touches.
 It is not too special though.

-- The **Modular** branch idk.
-I gave up on this.
-May do something with this later.
+- The **Simple** branch is basically the Master (original) Branch.
+Single file, but my my own plugins and options.
+Why? idk.

 - Not Implemented yet.
 I am thinking on creating another branch for Windows, as I also use it and it usally conflicts!